Tuesday, September 9, 2025

 to leave the grounds, he was chased and apprehended.
 But what

-about the two victims of this thug, who also happened to hear Judge
+about the two victims of this thug, who also happened to hear

 Judge Dugan's instructions to their attacker?
-They seemed to be
+They seemed to

-flipped the middle finger in all this.
+have been flipped the middle finger in all this.

 The FBI got involved, subsequently beginning an investigation